google/protobuf-gradle-plugin/README.md

 ### IntelliJ IDEA

-Be sure to [delegate builds to Gradle](https://www.jetbrains.com/idea/whatsnew/#v2016-3-gradle) so that Intellij does not ues its internal build mechanism to compile source code.
-This plugin ensures that code generation happens before building sources.
-Without this setting, Intellij's own build system will fail to invoke this plugin.
+Be sure to [delegate builds to Gradle](https://www.jetbrains.com/idea/whatsnew/#v2016-3-gradle) so that Intellij does not use its internal build mechanism to compile source code.
+This plugin ensures that code generation happens before Gradle's build step.
+Without this setting, Intellij's own build system will be used instead of Gradle.

 If IntelliJ complains that the generated classes are not found, you can include the following block in you `build.gradle` to ask IntelliJ